Lullabot/information-security-policy/physical/inventory.md

 - Restricted (medium confidentiality level)
 - Internal use (lowest level of confidentiality)
 - Public (everyone can see the information or the asset provides no access to any information)

-#### Labeling
-A label will be created for each asset that is tracked in the inventory tracking system.
-That label should be attached to the asset.

 #### Removing Assets From Service
 Computers and cell phones that have been replaced, or those which are being sold to employees, should be properly removed from service.